iPhone 9 or iPhone SE 2? Apple's cheaper iPhone may return

 How much will the iPhone 9 cost?

-Reliable Apple analyst Ming-Chi Kuo has said the iPhone 9 will be $399 US dollars for the base storage option.
+Reliable Apple analyst Ming-Chi Kuo has said the iPhone 9 will be $399 for the base storage option.

 Apple is expected to announce the iPhone 9 this spring, which could mean seeing something as early as March.
 With the exception of 2017, Apple has held an event every March for the past few years.

 Last March, Apple announced Apple TV Plus and the Apple Card.
-The year before was a cheaper iPad targeted towards schools.
+The year before was a cheaper iPad targeted toward schools.
 In 2016 we saw the original iPhone SE.
-With so much time gone by, it's safe to guess that we're due for a hardware release in the same timeframe this year.
+With so much time gone by, it's safe to guess that we're due for a hardware release in the same time frame this year.

+Discuss: Will Apple call this the iPhone 9 or iPhone SE 2?
+Here's what the rumors say

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: This article was originally published Jan.
-18 and has been updated.